RAMTeCH-Dev/HopeGas/src/Infrastructure/get-started.md

 Once all the Chef runs successfully complete, save the JSON files in a safe and secure place to use in the future for upgrades or disaster recovery.

-The cinc-client reads attributes from the JSON files and caches the attributes inside a nodes folder that resides in the Chef workspace directory.
-Because some of the attributes in the JSON file may contain sensitive information, such as passwords, it is recommended that you delete the nodes folder in the Chef workspace directory after you complete the last Chef run on the machine.
+The cinc-client reads attributes from the JSON files and caches the attributes inside a ‘nodes’ folder that resides in the Chef workspace directory.
+Because some of the attributes in the JSON file may contain sensitive information, such as passwords, it is recommended that you delete the ‘nodes’ folder in the Chef workspace directory after you complete the last Chef run on the machine.

 Chef Cookbooks for ArcGIS extract the setup archives into the local directory specified by arcgis.repository.setups attribute.
 To save disk space, the archives and setups can be deleted after the machine configuration is completed.